-In the case of cash deposits, this is the risk that, in the event of a bank failure, the District's deposits may not be returned to it.
+In the case of cash deposits, there is the risk that, in the event of a bank failure, the District's deposits may not be returned.
 The District's investment policy requires all deposits with financial institutions in excess of federal depository insurance to be collateralized with collateral held by an independent third-party institution in the name of the District.
-The District had no uninsured and uncollateralized deposits as of June 30, 2023.
+The District had no uninsured and uncollateralized deposits as of June 30, 2024.